Supersonics Primary Logo

-The Sonics had 6 different logos and the last three are good looking logos.
-Incorporating the space needle in the 1976 and 1996 logos add the taste of Seattle.
-The final logo has some great looking fonts with a wonderful letter "S" in the center.
+The Seattle Supersonics had 6 different logos and the last three are good-looking logos.
+Incorporating the space needle in the 1976 and 1996 logos adds to the taste of Seattle.
+The final logo has some great-looking fonts with the wonderful letter "S" in the center.
 The Supersonics shortened their name to Sonics for the last two logos.

 2002 - 2008

 The final Supersonics logo is a white colored “S” representing Seattle and Sonics written on a yellow basketball.
 The “S” is shaped to be circular so that it covers the ball.
 The logos is written on a green background which represents the team colors.
 On top is wordmark “SEATTLE” in white and “SONICS” in yellow with a green line throughout.

 The Space Needle is forming the “I” in the wordmark SONICS” on a brown with orange trim and bold font.
 All of this on a green oval background with red and orange trim and a basketball for the dot in the “I.” Also, a wordmark “SEATTLE” in white above Sonics.